gakalmar/Notes/55_AWS.md

         - Also update access rights of the key: `sudo chmod 600 ~/.ssh/AWS-GK-London.pem`

 - **Create a Client-to-site VPN connection:**
+    - **VPN - Virtual Private Network:**
+        - It's a technology, that allows you to to create a secure connection over the internet to another network:
+            - **site-to-site:** connect 2 networks (eg AWS network with office network)
+            - **Client-to-site:** connect you (the Client) to a distant server (eg. office network)
+        - It achieves this using a VPN server, to which you connect, then the connection is forwarded from this server
+        - It uses end-to-end encrytion for sending data, so it's secure
+        - Hides you from the internet, by connecting throught the VPN server (but not completely!)
+        - You can set connection rules (eg. you can only connect to the AWS network from the office network, so you need to connect to it first)

     1. Generate the **client** certificates and keys (in WSL):
         - Get `easyRSA`:
             - `git clone https://github.com/OpenVPN/easy-rsa.git`